 - We can't help you find your lost property or conduct investigations.

 - We can't help you with your travel insurance claim.

 - We can't receive packages for you.
 We're not a post office.
 Ship your replacement items to a local post office or your accommodation.

 - Act quickly if your passport is lost, stolen or damaged overseas.
 See passports overseas.

 - If you've lost your cards or cash, you may have issues.
 See money problems overseas.

 - If you think someone has stolen your property, see robbed or mugged.

 - Understand how and when we can help.
 Read the Consular Services Charter.

 - Report a missing passport immediately.
-Find an Australian embassy or consulate overseas (DFAT).
+Find an Australian embassy, high commission or consulate overseas (DFAT).

 - Learn about identity fraud (Australian Federal Police).

 - False or misleading insurance claims are fraud (Attorney-General's Department).

 - Learn what to do if someone else has your identity documents (iDcare).